avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 6. [Conclusion](#Conclusion)

 ## Introduction
-Traveling across europe with my Van while working on a VDI deployed in Western Europe can be a challenge, especially when route planning. 😅
+Traveling across europe with my Van while working on a VDI deployed in Western Europe can be a challenge, especially when route planning. 😅 (This VDI thinks all the time I am in Amsterdam...)

-And so you might have the same or at least the challenge that a lot of your deployments are in the North/West Europe Region or anywhere, but not in the same country your end users are located in.
+And so, you might have the same or at least a similar challenge that a lot of your deployments are in the North/West Europe Region, but your end users are located in a different country.

 This brings the big question, can we improve the over all user experience by redirecting the edge device location.

-Yes...and No. Windows is determining the location and region settings based on multiple factors and some services services (like your search engine of choice) are using the IP-based Geo-location to display results.
-The only way at the moment to improve this, is via a proxy in the country itself.
+Yes...and No. First we need to understand, Windows is determining the location and region settings based on multiple factors and some services services (like your search engine of choice) are using the IP-based Geo-location to display results.
+The only way to improve this, is via a proxy or breakout in the country itself.

-Nevertheless, we notices new settings in the [Windows Client](https://docs.microsoft.com/en-us/azure/virtual-desktop/configure-device-redirections) and RDP Properties and managed to redirect the location to the session host.
+Nevertheless, in our latest test we notices new settings in the [Windows Client](https://docs.microsoft.com/en-us/azure/virtual-desktop/configure-device-redirections) and RDP Properties and managed to redirect the location to the session host.
 This allows us to get weather reporting, more relevant local news, and overall greater functionality for apps and Windows like the map.

-⚠️ There is no official documentation around this configuration ⚠️
+>⚠️ There is no official documentation around this configuration ⚠️

 ## Lab setup and requirements

+We performed all test with
 1. Windows 11 21H2 Edge Device
 2. Windows MSRDC Client Version
-3. Windows 11 21H2 Session Host, Intune joined since we are using the settings picker to configure the session host.
+3. Windows 11 21H2 Session Host, Intune enrolled, since we are using the settings picker to configure the session host.

 Redirecting geo-location information from the client device to remote desktops or published applications requires enabling the geo-location redirection feature on the session host machine, configuring group policy settings on your Active Directory server, and specifying which websites use this feature.

-Location services must be enabled on both client devices and the session host.
+Location services must be **enabled** on both client devices and the session host.

 ## Windows location service